“What is SEO and how does it work?”

 A Search Engine is a website where you search for data in the form of queries.
-Your search throws up results of websites matching your search.
+The search throws up results of websites matching your search in the form of listings.

-Today, Search Engine websites combined receive the bulk of traffic received on internet.
+Today, all the Search Engine websites combined together, receive the bulk of traffic on internet.

 Search Engine Optimization in layman language is optimizing your website for search engines to rank high for relevant keywords.